• Wood-burning heaters are a major contributor to air pollution in NSW.

 How does wood smoke affect health?

-Short-term exposure (over hours or days) to high levels of wood smoke may cause eye and respiratory tract irritation, aggravate asthma or worsen heart disease.
+Short-term exposure (over hours or days) to high levels of wood smoke can cause eye and respiratory tract irritation of the eyes, nose and throat and can worsen symptoms of lung and heart disease.

 If you can smell wood smoke you are being exposed and may be at risk of adverse health effects.